Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Conclusions

-\begin{itemize} \item \textbf{CNNs Remain Strong Baselines in Extreme Low-Data Regimes:} CNNs, particularly when fine-tuned using FFT, consistently outperform FMs on extremely small and highly imbalanced datasets.
-Their lower parameter count and strong inductive biases make them less prone to overfitting and better suited for clinical scenarios with scarce labeled data.
+\item \textbf{CNNs Remain Reliable in Extreme Low-Data Regimes:} CNNs, especially when fine-tuned with FFT, consistently outperform FMs on very small or imbalanced datasets.
+Their compact architecture and strong inductive biases reduce overfitting, making them suitable for data-scarce clinical contexts such as rare disease modelling or emergency outbreak response.